Invariance of Steady State Thermodynamics between Different Scales of Description: Invariance of excess entropy production

+Our main aim is to investigate the dependence of entropy-like quantities on the scales of description.
+The key quantity we consider is the excess entropy production.
+The excess entropy production has been introduced to extend the thermodynamic structure to the nonequilibrium states \cite{landauer_dqt_1978,oono_steady_1998}.
+In the nonequilibrium steady states, unlike the equilibrium states, the entropy of the total system is produced steadily and diverges in time.
+As a consequence, the straightforward application of the second law of thermodynamics does not give any meaningful inequality.
+Since the excess entropy production is defined by subtracting the steady state housekeeping entropy production from the entropy production, it is possible to derive some useful relations by replacing the entropy production in the second law with its excess part.

-Although there are many types of excess entropy production corresponding to different definitions of the housekeeping part, in this Letter we are mainly concerned with the excess entropy production introduced by Komatsu {\it et al.} \cite{komatsu_steady-state_2008}.
-They identified the housekeeping entropy production rate at time \(t\) with the entropy production rate upon steady state, \(\Pss{\lt}{\X}\), with the parameter fixed at \(\lt\): \(\sbath[\lt]{\Pss{\lt}{\X}}\).
+In \cite{komatsu_steady-state_2008}, Komatsu {\it et al.} identified the housekeeping entropy production rate at time \(t\) with the entropy production rate upon steady state, \(\Pss{\lt}{\X}\), with the parameter fixed at \(\lt\): \(\sbath[\lt]{\Pss{\lt}{\X}}\).
 The excess entropy production rate in the heat baths is given as

 In the quasistatic change of parameter(s) from \(\lt[0]\) to \(\lt[\mathcal T]\) causing a transition between the steady states \(\Pss{\lt[0]}{\X}\) and \(\Pss{\lt[\mathcal{T}]}{\X}\), \(\sKNSTex[\lt]{\Pm[\X]}\) satisfies the extended Clausius relation \cite{komatsu_steady-state_2008},